ParikshitSah/GSPD/README.md

 ## GSPD Attendance Manager

 - Uses Selinium to automate browser to mark and pull attendance records
-- Compares names from [Zoom ](https://zoom.us/)workshop to match names
+- Compares names from [Zoom](https://zoom.us/)workshop to match names